 If you love row houses and attached homes, you will probably really like the St. John Street / Northeast Village neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 42.5% of the residential real estate here is classified as row houses and attached homes.

-American households most often have a car, and regularly they have two or three.
-But households in the St. John Street / Northeast Village neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the St. John Street / Northeast Village neighborhood have a highly unusual car ownership.
 19.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.0% of U.S. neighborhoods.

 The neighbors in the St. John Street / Northeast Village neighborhood in Flint are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 99.8% of U.S. neighborhoods.
 With 71.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 98.8% of U.S. neighborhoods.